 Wholistic World Innovation Trophy

-highly exclusive global award on technical, social or in short holistic
+The annual independent, highly exclusive global award on technical, social or in short holistic innovation.

 Brussels, August 31, 2020 - In times of recovering from the Corona crisis the Wholistic World Innovation Trophy (WIT) is THE annual independent, highly exclusive global award on technical, social or in short holistic innovation.
 How can it be utilized to sustainably improve our societies via the tele-communication, internet, media, and entertainment (TIME) industries!

 Therefore, we identify one exclusive innovation not only in the TIME sector which an independent board determines to be the most influential one of that year.
 Diplomatic World Institute is only the facilitator, providing the framework to reach an independent decision, free from any industry or social groups' interest.

 More info please Click on download "Concept Letter"

 Prof. Van der Geld - for Diplomatic World

 'Benelux as a motor of imaginative power and renewal' and on the Foundation BeNeLux as defender of the European Project.